LevyMarfim/Wycliffe_Holy_Bible/README.md

 ## To do list
 * Create a .lua module to separate _Genesis.lua_ and _Etymology.lua_
+* Highlight the word referring to god in small caps
 * Write a function in .lua file to print the etymologies of words in the verse by passing them as arguments